Harshith029/Sentinel/README.md

 Model Context Protocol Python SDK (`mcp`), FastAPI, Starlette, `sse-starlette`, Uvicorn, Pydantic, OpenTelemetry, PyYAML, httpx, pytest, ruff, mypy, gitleaks, and the Azure SDKs for Python.
 Thank you to their maintainers.

-> Built for the Microsoft Build AI Hackathon 2026 — "Security in the Agentic Future."